 Austin is a thriving city and an interesting mix — capital of a huge state, large university right downtown, bustling art and music scene, and a major high tech hub.
 The downtown is undergoing rapid change: low-slung buildings and parking garages mix with sprouting high-rises an expanding bike lanes.
 Our guide to running in Austin showcases some spots downtown, some good options north of the city where many corporate offices are located, and a taste of Texas ‘hill country’.
-Note: If you’d like to have a guided running experience in Austin, we highly recommend our affiliate partner Go!
+If you’d like to have an in-person guided running experience in Austin, we highly recommend our friends at Go!
 Running Tours.

 Austin’s climate is great for running, although it is very hot from May-September — best to go early or late during those times.
 There is decent public transport in the inner core, but outside of that, a car is needed.
 Good Austin Orientation Map.